Last updated: 08/01/2021

-If you have a pre-existing medical condition that makes you extremely vulnerable to coronavirus, you are able to register with the government to receive support.
-You can find a list of conditions that are included in this definition, and advice on what you need to do if this applies to you, on the government website here.
+If you have a pre-existing medical condition that makes you extremely vulnerable to coronavirus, or your clinician or GP has added you to the Shielded Patient List because they have assessed you to be at higher risk of serious illness if you catch Covid, you are able to register with the government to receive support.
+You can find a list of conditions that are included in this definition on the government website here.

 During the first wave of coronavirus, the NHS sent out letters to those it considered to be clinically extremely vulnerable, telling them to shield and to not leave the house for this period, including for food shopping.

-If you didn't receive a letter from the NHS, but think you qualify for this support you can register yourself, or on behalf of someone, on the government website.
-Please note, that this registering process is unfortunately only available to those who live in England.
+If you didn't receive a letter from the NHS during the first wave, but think you qualify for this support you can register yourself, or on behalf of someone, on the government website.
+Please note, this registering process is unfortunately only available to those who live in England.
 If you live in England, you can use this website to register.
 You'll then need to fill in a questionnaire.

 The supermarket identified hundreds of thousands of people classed to be vulnerable for priority home delivery slots, and contacted them by email.